Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to

 We obtained prediction intervals under various regression models with treatment assignment as the only covariate.
-The baseline time-to-event distribution was specified as Weibull, Log-logistic, Log-normal, their Royston–Parmar counterparts —- proportional hazards (PH), proportional odds (PO), and linear probit (LP) with 1, 2, or 3 internal knots placed at the 25th, 50th, and 75th percentiles of the uncensored event times --and the Generalized Gamma distribution.
+The baseline time-to-event distribution was specified as Weibull, Log-logistic, Log-normal, their Royston–Parmar counterparts --proportional hazards (PH), proportional odds (PO), and linear probit (LP) with 1, 2, or 3 internal knots chosen as equally-spaced quantiles of the log events times-- and the Generalized Gamma distribution.
 Model fit at interim was assessed both graphically and with information criteria.
 For a fitted model with log–likelihood $\ell=\ell(\hat{\bm \theta})$, $q$ parameters and sample size $n$, we computed $\mathrm{AIC} \;=\; -2\,\ell + 2q$ and $\mathrm{BIC} \;=\; -2\,\ell + q\log n$, where $n$ denotes the number of uncensored observations.
-We used 5000 bootstrap samples to construct the prediction intervals and Poisson approximation was used to obtain the CMF of the Poisson-Binomial distribution in each sample.
+We used 5000 bootstrap samples to construct the prediction intervals.

-Figure~\ref{fig_gtlogt} shows the relationship between different transformations of the survival function and natural logarithm of time: straight parallel lines suggest correct specification of both baseline survival and covariates effect scale.
-These plots showed that there is no linear relationships between the transformed survival and the logarithm of time, suggesting that Royston-Parmar models may be adequate.
-In addition, PH assumptions are untenable.
-The smoothed hazard plot (Figure~\ref{App:Fig:hazard}, Appendix) indicates decreasing hazards converging later in the follow-up.
+Figure~\ref{fig_gtlogt} shows the relationship between different transformations of the survival function and natural logarithm of time, by treatment arm: straight parallel lines suggest correct specification of both baseline survival and covariates effect scale.
+These plots showed a lack of linear relationships between the transformed survival and the logarithm of time, suggesting that Royston-Parmar models may be more adequate.
+In particular, the PH assumption was not reasonable, with a decreasing hazard ratio in late follow-up (Figure~9, Appendix).

 Prediction intervals for the survival function obtained from simple parametric regression models (Weibull, log-logistic, and log-normal) were broadly similar across the prediction window and were consistently shifted upwards relative to the flexible counterparts (Figure~\ref{figCNE}).
 Within the Royston–Parmar models, different link functions (PH, PO, LP) produced comparable intervals and displayed a coherent pattern as the number of internal knots increased: specifications with 2–3 knots yielded wider and more downward-shifting prediction intervals as the prediction horizon lengthened, compared with the 1-knot models.